Nicolas Mérindol

-Nicolas Mérindol (born 1961), is a French Business executive who was the former CEO of the Groupe Caisse d'Épargne.
+Nicolas Mérindol is a French Business executive who was the former CEO of the Groupe Caisse d'Épargne.
 Since July 2012 he has been the Chairman and Partner of Amilton, a financial services group.

 He was formerly the Vice-Chairman for France of Banca Leonardo, a position he took up in January 2010.
 He has also served as the Chairman of Constructa Asset Management’s Board of Directors since December 2012.

 Education

 Nicolas Mérindol obtained a degree from the Institut supérieur de gestion de Paris (ISG) and is a qualified chartered accountant.

 Career

 Nicolas Mérindol’s career began in Renault's Financial Department, first in France and then in Argentina from 1984 to 1987.
 He went on to join the Caisse des dépôts et consignations (CDC) where he was responsible for regional credit institutions (SOREFIs).
 He then joined Groupe Caisse d'épargne in 1988.

 After several years on the ground in various managerial positions at the Caisse d'Épargne in Picardie, he became the CFO in 1996, then the CEO of Groupe Caisse d’Épargne in September 2006.

 As CEO of Groupe Caisse d’Épargne, Nicolas Mérindol held a number of board positions in the banking, insurance, and services industries: